Why Perimenopause is Different from Menopause - The Complete Story

-Specifically, GH output declines more with ageing in young men than premenopausal women, and more when ageing is accompanied by abdominal visceral adiposity, hyperinsulinaemia; and oestrogen and testosterone (acting via oestrogen) deprivation
+Specifically, GH output declines more with aging in young men than premenopausal women and more when aging is accompanied by abdominal visceral adiposity, hyperinsulinemia; and oestrogen and testosterone (acting via oestrogen) deprivation

 Estrogen deprivation hurts growth hormone (which leads to aging).

-Let's bring it altogether before looking at was we can do here:
+Let's bring it all together before looking at ways we can do here:

 In addition, menopause is accompanied by hypertrophy of neurons in the infundibular (arcuate) nucleus expressing KiSS-1, neurokinin B (NKB), substance P, dynorphin and estrogen receptor α (ERα) mRNA.